Erik van Rooyen Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Erik van Rooyen looks to repeat his winning performance from the World Wide Technology Championship in his most recent competition when he competes at the 2024 The Sentry at Plantation Course at Kapalua January 4-7.
+Erik van Rooyen looks to repeat his winning performance from the World Wide Technology Championship in his most recent competition when he plays in the 2024 The Sentry at Plantation Course at Kapalua January 4-7.

 The Sentry Tournament & Course Info